 To register for the full series, use the PayPal options below.
 You do not have to have a PayPal Account and can use your credit card or Visa Debit card.

 To hold a spot for individual sessions, please order via Xchanges’ Online Store here.
 Individual sessions are subject to availability as first priority is for full-week participants.
-Xchanges may run the Atelier series again depending on demand.
-If you are not able to attend future sessions, Xchanges will provide a refund.
+Please note: Portrait single sessions are sold out!

 A full week of Atelier Workshops, including materials for the mono printing and drawing with clay workshops plus two drop-in sessions.
 Participants should bring paper and their preferred drawing material (e.g., pencils, charcoal, or watercolours, ink, pens etc. Please, no oil paints), for all other workshops/sessions.